-The ubiquitous threat of mutagens coincided with the emerging era of mass consumption in the early 1960s.
-Less well known, however, is the process by which, in the same period, the environment became an object of ‘science-politics,’ while Western governments only launched their environmental programs in the early 1970s.
-So, how did governmental policy widen its focus from the closed circuit of production and consumption towards a general ideal of “environmental hygiene” and “biopolitics of life as a whole” (Lemke)?
-Who and what were the actors in that science-based risk policy and what was the process of mediation?
+The Environmental Turn: The ubiquitous threat of mutagens coincided with the emerging era of mass consumption in the early 1960s.
+Less well known, however, is the process by which, in the same period, the environment became an object of "science-politics," while Western governments only launched their environmental programs in the early 1970s.
+How did governmental policy widen its focus from the closed circuit of production and consumption towards a general ideal of “environmental hygiene” and “biopolitics of life as a whole” (Lemke)?
+Who and what were the actors in that science-based risk policy, and what was the process of mediation?